Vietnam.vn - Nền tảng quảng bá Việt Nam

 And it’s not just me.
 My colleagues, friends, and people I know.
 Many of them are also feeding their children “instant noodles” through unverified links and forcing them to read.
 Those books considered “instant noodles” are attractive, but full of charm, seduction, provocation, and incitement.
 It’s all there.
 It appears on social media platforms as bait, and if we are not careful, we will push our children to become victims.

 When my child was in elementary school, every year at the beginning of May, she asked me to register for a summer reader card at the library.
 I was shocked when one day, I was almost 30 minutes late and she still hadn't come to the bus.
 I went into the reading room and saw her by the bookshelf, while only the librarian was waiting outside.
-The librarian said she was persuaded by her child.
-She said she had found a book she really liked so she took the opportunity to read it all.
+The librarian said she was convinced by her child.
+She said she had found a book she really liked, so she took the opportunity to read it all.
 It was a book that the library had just received for circulation.

 It's Vietnam Book and Reading Culture Day again (April 21).
 This year, my children have all finished their schooling cycle to move to a new level.
 I'm glad that the books they've read have helped them grow up.
-I spent a morning bringing home a stack of books, thinking that they'd like them.
+I spent a morning carrying home a stack of books, thinking that they'd like them.
 The first thing I said to them when I handed them the books was: Now pick up your books.
 They smiled, because their dad understood them.
 I also told myself that when I'm tired, I'll pick up my books too.
-Good books are like a therapy to soothe the mind.
+Good books are like a therapy to soothe the spirit.

 Happiness